#CookBlogShare Week #48 features 3 fantastic easy fish recipes. They are all super easy to make, great as family meals and absolutely delicious!

 If you are new to this link party please take a moment to read the guidelines below.
 Joining is very simple and you are welcome to share your old and new recipes (there is no specific theme and all recipes are welcome).

 Well, we’ve had a Halloween theme and a Bonfire Night theme so I suppose the next big event in the food calendar would be Christmas.
 That may be the case but I think there is still plenty of time to showcase Christmas recipes (it’s November after all!) so this week I went with a theme that particularly stood out for me – fish recipes!
 Fish is healthy, delicious, cooks very quickly and I wish I ate more of it!
-If you, like me, need a little more fish inspiration in your everyday cooking take a look at these 3 Fantastic Fish Recipes I featured this week:
+If you, like me, need a little more fish inspiration in your everyday cooking take a look at these 3 Easy Fish Recipes I featured this week:

 The inspiration for Jhuls’ exotic Kalabasa Soup with Dried Fish comes all the way from the Philippines.
 This hearty stew-like soup is full of wonderful sweet and salty flavours and, if I am correct in my calculations, takes only about 15 minutes to cook!
 Dried fish is something I don’t know much about but there is an international deli with a good selection of Filipino foods not far from my house and I really hope they sell dried fish!

 Joshi Cooks shared her delicious recipe for Homemade Fishcakes, which are a fantastic mid-week dinner idea – you don’t need very many ingredients and you certainly don’t need to spend a lot of time in the kitchen to prepare delicious fishcakes a whole family will love.
 What’s more, these fishcakes freeze well so if you make a big batch you can enjoy them later too!